Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 When we speak about the wattage rating of a passive speaker, we refer to its power-handling capability.

-If you’re building an extensive, complex sound system, passive speakers are great.
-Because of the immense power these systems require, having separate amplifiers and speakers allows custom designs to be tailored to the venue’s needs.
+Passive speakers are great if you’re building an extensive, complex sound system.
+Because of these systems’ immense power, having separate amplifiers and speakers allows custom designs to be tailored to the venue’s needs.

 An unencumbered passage to the amplifier ensures simple support (climbing walls and soaring rafters every time you want to make an amplifier change is not fun).